Hemp Bedding For Snakes, Lizards and Reptiles

 Hemp terrarium substrate will be a welcome addition to your reptile habitat.
 Safe reptile bedding should be absorbent, non- toxic, and shouldn’t irritate delicate skin.
 Bark and wood shavings can contain sharp objects that might be damaging to your pets.

-Although, hemp substrate is safe for the vast majority of reptiles including snake, lizards and amphisbaenids, we recommend tortoises, due to their fragile digestive system, avoid hemp as a substrate.
+Although, hemp substrate is safe for the vast majority of reptiles including snake, lizards and amphisbaenids, small tortoises, due to their fragile digestive system, SHOULD NOT use hemp as a substrate.